The map identifies residence halls, parking lots, parking zones and parking decks.

 Students may log into the housing contracting portal and click on the contract status page to see their number on the Resident Reserved parking waitlist beginning in early July.

 Transit and Parking will send weekly updates to University Housing of the last number they were able to offer on the waitlist.

 You can compare your waitlist number to the number of available spots in each zone (see map for buildings and zones) to get a sense of your potential availability for Resident Reserved parking.

 What if I get a Garage Permit offer before a Resident Reserved parking offer?

 Transit and Parking may offer a garage parking pass before you are offered a Resident Reserved parking pass.

 You are encouraged to compare your Resident Reserved waitlist number against the last available waitlist number offered by Transit and Parking.

-Knowing where you sit on the waitlist is intended to help you decide if you should take the offer a garage parking pass or wait to receive an offer for a Resident Reserved parking pass.
+Knowing where you sit on the waitlist is intended to help you decide if you should take the offer for a garage parking pass or wait to receive an offer for a Resident Reserved parking permit.